 For the most part, this unit works as expected.
 It has a good size with a decent heat output that you need to warm a large space.
 But be sure never to use this if the area has no ventilation since the build-up from the combustion can be uncomfortable to deal with.

-Buying Guide for Forced Air Heaters
+Forced Air Heaters – Buyer’s Guide

 This is why if you have no fireplace at home, having a forced air heater to keep your home warmer is just about what you need.
-With a portable heater, you can get the benefit of having a toasty environment indoors without accumulating a high utility bill.
+‘With a portable heater, you can get the benefit of having a toasty environment indoors without accumulating a high utility bill.
 It is only a matter of choosing the unit well to make sure it is perfect according to your needs.

 When buying a forced air heater, the following factors may be worth looking for to help you find the right item for your needs.